 Not only is he highly experimental with his style, he’s constantly challenging himself to break out of his comfort zone.
 This is a stage where a man begins to refine his personal style, even though it’s still very much a work in progress.
 Rules are broken and mistakes still made.

-A man that’s achieved CC takes inventory of what’s in his wardrobe—the pieces he still needs, and items that are no longer appropriate for his lifestyle—or no longer represents who his is as a man.
+A man that’s achieved CC takes inventory of what’s in his wardrobe—the pieces he still needs, and items that are no longer appropriate for his lifestyle—or no longer represents who he is as a man.
 Many of the style staples have been acquired or will be soon.
 A man’s wardrobe fills quickly during this stage.
 We’re talking about a pair of chinos he likes in several different colors.
 Shoes overflow by the dozens and precious closet space begins bursting at the seams.
 Purchases are no longer made on impulse or whenever there’s a deal too good to pass up.

 Ultimately, he becomes more deliberate in deciding what makes it into his wardrobe and that’s a beautiful thing.